-With 79 days to NFL opener, timely to revisit Tom Brady's deep-ball rise
+With 79 days to NFL opener, let's revisit Tom Brady's deep-ball rise

-FOXBOROUGH, Mass. -- There are 79 days until the New England Patriots host the Kansas City Chiefs in the NFL opening game, and as part of an ongoing countdown, ESPN’s Stats & Information has produced a numbers-based theme to mark each day.
+FOXBOROUGH, Mass. -- There are 79 days until the New England Patriots host the Kansas City Chiefs in the NFL's opening game, and as part of an ongoing countdown, ESPN’s Stats & Information has produced a numbers-based theme to mark each day.

 As for the number 79, here’s the notable nugget: Tom Brady’s 79-yard touchdown pass to receiver Chris Hogan against the Baltimore Ravens on Dec.
-12, 2016 was his longest scoring pass since an 81-yard connection to receiver Aaron Dobson on Nov.
+12, 2016 was his longest scoring pass since an 81-yard strike to receiver Aaron Dobson on Nov.
 3, 2013 against the Pittsburgh Steelers.

-This provides a springboard to revisit, at this slower time on the NFL calendar, how Brady’s long ball has improved in recent years.
+This provides a springboard to revisit how Brady’s long ball has improved in recent years.

 Consider these stats dug up by Jason Starrett of ESPN’s Stats & Information: